hamburgcodingschool/fullstack-2025-11/docs/project-1/README.md

 	* A description of the travel (can be Blind Text)
 	* The current weather in the city
 #### How to show the current weather of the travel location
-* You can fetch the current weather (including an icon) of the travel location using the [OpenWeatherMap API](https://openweathermap.org/api)
+* You can fetch the current weather (including an icon) of the travel location using [MeteoSource](https://www.meteosource.com/)
 * Show it as part of the information of your travel location

 ### Add new location page